Upload JUnit reports API

 - The maximum input file size supported: 100MB

-- You have to upload JUnit reports chronologically.
+- You have to upload JUnit XML reports chronologically.
 Test Observability considers the

 timestamp